MiraCosta College History

 In 1932, when a furnished house in Oceanside rented for around $13 a month and hamburger sold for 10 cents a pound, talk of establishing a community college in North County started.
-Though the idea was initially rejected, it soon became evident that an economically-shaken Oceanside needed a way to provide local students with a college education without having to leave home.
+Though the idea was initially rejected, it soon became evident that an economically shaken Oceanside needed a way to provide local students with a college education without having to leave home.

-The students also published a yearbook, “the Phalanx” and formed a sorority, “Coraphilia” and a fraternity, “Keymen” (pictured above).
+The students also published a yearbook, the “Phalanx” and formed a sorority, “Coraphilia” and a fraternity, “Keymen.”
 To differentiate themselves from the high school students who shared the same campus and followed the same bell schedule, freshmen students wore green felt skullcaps, nicknamed “dinks.”

 1940s - The War Years

-The 1940s were dominated by World War II, and this was no different at Oceanside-Carlsbad Junior College.
-The war affected both the enrollment at the college as well as the type of programs offered.
+World War II dominated the1940s, and this was no different at Oceanside-Carlsbad Junior College.
+The war affected both the enrollment at the college, as well as the type of programs offered.

-Besides the changes to course offerings, some student activities also slowed down during the war; for example, athletics were canceled until the 1946-47 school year, though other activities continued to be encouraged.
-School spirit was still high; in fact, in 1947, O-CJC had a prize-winning float, “Graduation Day,” in the Pasadena Rose Parade.
-“Miss Oceanside,” “Miss Carlsbad,” and “Miss Junior College” rode the float, which also featured an owl that blinked its eyes and moved its head.
+Besides the changes to course offerings, some student activities also slowed down during the war; for example, the college canceled athletics until the 1946-47 school year, though other activities continued to be encouraged.
+Despite this, school spirit was still high; in fact, in 1947, O-CJC had a prize-winning float, “Graduation Day,” in the Pasadena Rose Parade.
+Miss Oceanside, Miss Carlsbad, and Miss Junior College rode the float, which also featured an owl that blinked its eyes and moved its head.

-As the decade progressed, the college saw a record number of Marines and sailors (both men and women) who wanted to make up high school and junior college units, and earn high school diplomas and associate degrees.
+As the decade progressed, the college saw a record number of Marines and sailors (both men and women) who wanted to complete high school and junior college units, and earn high school diplomas and associate degrees.
 In response, the Oceanside-Carlsbad Union High School District expanded its night school offerings.
 In September 1944, the Oceanside-Carlsbad Evening College went into full swing, offering courses such as chemistry, English, history, math, wood shop, auto mechanics, weaving and sewing.
 As a result of the increased offerings, the enrollment for evening college increased more than 50 percent by the second month of the semester.

 1950s - The Fun Times

-Most of the student activities revolved around the sports teams, especially the football team, which enjoyed big crowds on game nights.
+During this decade, most of the student activities revolved around the sports teams, especially the football team, which enjoyed big crowds on game nights.
 In fact, the 1950 yearbook credited football as the incentive to get back to school after summer.
 In 1957, under the coaching of John W. “Bill” Corchran, the college’s football team won the South Central Conference championship and the yearbook responded by devoting 13 pages just to football.